kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 "Aha!" you might say.
 "But the answer is not exactly $6$ which is the correct answer."
 You are right.
 With logarithms and the limited number of digits of precision, we can at best obtain a very good approximation to a computation.

 If you had to compute $23.589 \times 459.1213$ what would you do?
 You would run to a calculator and punch in the digits to get $10830.212$ with very little effort today.
-But if you lived in a period without electronic calculators, you would be very glad that logarithms existed, and you would happy to chirp out the answer as $10830$ thanks to Napier.
+But if you lived in a period without electronic calculators, you would be very glad that logarithms existed, and you would happy to chirp out the answer as $10830$, thanks to Napier.

 # Square roots

 Taking a square root is a form of *exponentiation*.
 If I gave you a number like $9$ and asked you to find a number such that when it was *added* to itself, you would get $9$, you would almost instinctively divide $9$ by $2$ to give me $4.5$ and indeed $4.5 + 4.5 = 9$.

 If instead, I asked you to find that number, which when *multiplied* by itself gives $9$, how would you go about solving it?
 We know that in this case, the answer is $3$ because $3 \times 3 = 9$.
 To approach it systematically, we need a symbol for the operation, which when performed on $9$ gives us $3$.
-For historical reasons it was called *taking the square root* and the symbol $\surd$ is a stylized letter "r" for "radix" meaning "root" in Latin.
+For historical reasons it was called *taking the square root* and the symbol $\surd$ is a stylized letter "r" for "radix" meaning ["root"](https://math.stackexchange.com/questions/809799/why-the-name-square-root) in Latin [@squareroot].
 So, we write $\sqrt{9} = 3$.

 But is that the whole story?
 Recall that the product of two negative numbers is positive.
 So, $(-3)(-3) = 9$ as well.
 So, which is the "true" or "correct" square root?
 By convention, we associate the positive square root with the symbol $\surd$.
 So, without any ambiguity, $\sqrt{9} = 3$ and $-\sqrt{9} = -3$.